MR-73: Automated announcements and visual information

 In the early 1990s, Alstom Télécité LED visual information screens were added on top of alternating side windows in all MR-73 cars.

 Advertisements were displayed, along with information on the weather and upcoming stations.
-Around the same time, automated next-station announcements were introduced on the MR-73 and voiced by Judith Ouimet.
+Around the same time, automated next-station announcements were introduced on the MR-73 and voiced by Judith Ouimet, which she would be then replaced by Michèle Deslauriers in mid-2010s.

 Interior refurbishment

 In December 2005, work began to refurbish the now 30 year old trains.
 The trains were still very reliable, with a Mean Distance Between Failures (MDBF) exceeding 200,000 mi in 2004.

 The MR-73 fleet underwent a $40 million refurbishment to reconfigure interior seating to increase total car capacity and install new poles and new panels with a new ergonomic colour scheme that discouraged vandalism, decreased motion sickness, and promoted aesthetic harmony.
 Seating capacity was reduced by six per carriage, increasing standing room.
 The refurbishment also include an ergonomic full-spectrum lighting system that provides therapeutic anti-depression effects for its passengers.
 Like the older MR-63 fleet, the MR-73 driver cabs was modernized and equipped with ergonomic features and digital dashboards.
 Work was completed in 2008.